grpc/grpc-web/ROADMAP.md

 Nginx.

-We have plans to add proxy support in Python, Java, Node, C++ etc. Let us know if you are interested in implementatin any language-specific in-process gRPC-Web proxy.
+We have plans to add proxy support in Python, Java, Node, C++ etc. Let us know if you are interested in implementing any language-specific in-process gRPC-Web proxy.

 To minimize maintenance overhead, we don't have any plan to add gRPC-Web support